uditha1994/uditha1994/README.md

 ### ⚡️ A quick introduction

-- 🔭 I’m currently working with at Red Vulture Innovations(https://www.redvultures.dev).
+- 🔭 I’m currently working with at Red Vulture Innovations.
 - 🌱 I’m currently learning Spring Boot,NodeJS.
 - 💼 I'm open to freelancing projects.
 - 🤟🏻 I'm an Music lover and reading lot of books.